sankalpsaoji98/Campaign_Optimization/README.md

 ## Conclusion
 The whole analysis helped us filter out demographic segments of the user base who actually contribute to revenue over the months long time-frame we analysed.
 This helped us focus more on the advertisements campaigns and save revenue by removing advertisements on low contributing segments.

+## Acknowledgements
+The work was done for Sesto Synergy and is the property of the company.